-- (a) ensure that the level of fees you set for ACE programmes is not expected to prevent individuals from enrolling in those programmes; and - (b) charge the same fee to all learners participating in an ACE programme. - 8.2 In relation to equipment, infrastructure and hardware: - (a) you must pay for the necessary equipment, infrastructure and hardware required to deliver a particular programme; and - (b) when providing essential equipment (including computers), you must not require a learner to meet the costs through the "course-related costs" component of the Student Loan Scheme as a Condition of the learner's enrolment.
+- 8.1 You must: - (a) ensure that the level of fees you set for ACE programmes is not expected to prevent individuals from enrolling in those programmes; and - (b) charge the same fee to all learners participating in an ACE programme. - 8.2 In relation to essential equipment, infrastructure and hardware: - (a) you must pay for the essential equipment, infrastructure and hardware required to deliver a particular programme; and - (b) when providing essential equipment (including computers), you must not require a learner to meet the costs through the "course-related costs" component of the Student Loan Scheme as a condition of the learner's enrolment. - 8.3 For the purposes of this Condition, "essential equipment, infrastructure and hardware": - (a) means items that can be used by successive intakes of learners; and - (b) does not include personal items that are provided for individual learners' use and that you do not retain for the next intake of learners.